 - The power to make a freezing application.
 This is an injunction to prevent a party from removing funds or property from the jurisdiction of England or Wales until the matter is finalised.

 - The power to make a search order.
 This can be granted where it appears that a party has in their possession documents or other material relevant to the financial proceedings, which has not been disclosed and there is a strong possibility that the party will dispose of them before the matter can be considered.

-The law and practice relating to such orders is complicated and specialised but these orders are particularly useful in protecting business assets in divorce.
+The law and practice relating to such orders are complicated and specialised but these orders are particularly useful in protecting business assets in a divorce.
 It is essential to take advice from a specialist matrimonial lawyer who is experienced in this area and can guide you and advise to ensure the best possible outcome.